veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/07_arithmetic_logic.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 7: Arithmetic and Logical Operations
+# Arithmetic and Logical Operations

 ---